neuro-inc/ml-recipe-midi-generator/README.md

 | `midi-generator/`                    | Directory with code    | `storage:midi-generator/midi-generator/` | `/midi-generator/cmidi-generator/` |
 | `notebooks/`                         | Jupyter notebooks | `storage:midi-generator/notebooks/`                         | `/midi-generator/notebooks/` |
 | `results/`                           | Logs and results  | `storage:midi-generator/results/`                           | `/midi-generator/results/` |

-## Quick start

-This repository already contains pretrained models, so you can run `jupyter-notebook` with inference code and play with them.
-To do it, just copy the following command:

-`make setup && make upload && make jupyter`

-For a deeper understanding of what this command does read the explanation below.

 ## How to train your own model or run existed